 "And I'm his wife, and I cheated on him!
 He has a right to be angry!"

 He tried to yank her around and threw one hard demanding question directly at her like a knife strike aimed right at her heart.
-"Beth, do you love me?"
+"Elise, do you love me?"